mfcloud/kolla-ansible/doc/source/deploy-guide-for-LinuxONE/deployerfiles.rst

     7039bf35141e        registry:2          "/entrypoint.sh /etc…"   14 seconds ago      Up 12 seconds       0.0.0.0:5000->5000/tcp   registry

 - Update docker configuration on the two servers so that the insecure private image repository can be accessed.
+  This need to be done on both x86 and linuxone side.

   Create a file named /etc/docker/daemon.json with following content and then restart docker